jslee02/maitesin.github.io/_posts/2016-05-14-Lambda_comparison.md

 # What will be added in C++17
 The current plan is to add two new features for **lambda expressions** in **C++17**:
 - **Capture &lowast;this**: This will allow the **lambda expression** to capture the **enclosing object by copy**.
-This will make possible to use the safely the **lambda expression** even after the **enclosing object** has been destroyed.
+This will make possible to use safely the **lambda expression** even after the **enclosing object** has been destroyed.
 - **constexpr lambda expressions**: This will allow to call **lambda expressions** and use their result to generate ***constexpr*** objects **at compile time**.

-Sadly neither [GCC](https://gcc.gnu.org/projects/cxx-status.html#cxx1z) or [Clang](http://clang.llvm.org/cxx_status.html) supports them in any stable version.
+Sadly neither [GCC](https://gcc.gnu.org/projects/cxx-status.html#cxx1z) or [Clang](http://clang.llvm.org/cxx_status.html) in any stable version supports them.
 Therefore, **there will not be any execution of code, but there is some code that should work once the features are implemented**.
 The information used to do the code of this section has been found in the [C++ reference website](http://en.cppreference.com/w/cpp/language/lambda) and in [the paper for constexpr lambda expressions](https://isocpp.org/files/papers/N4487.pdf).

 The following is an example of the **capture &lowast;this**:
 <script src="https://gist.github.com/maitesin/adcc64d30ca9ddbb8cea8c7d2466a40f.js"></script>